 5) also, how economic issues could affect its unfair use in public health environments or in countries with a different economic level;

 6) the impact on health programs following an excessive prevalence of commercial interests; and

 7) the possibility of use without these measures being taken into account by healthcare professionals.
-The ethical concerns are evaluated in an extensive report relative to this symposium we recommend to read (see HERE).
+The ethical concerns are evaluated in an extensive report relative to a symposium promoted by Hasting Center, we recommend to read (see HERE).

 Justo Aznar MD PhD